Shelley A. Davis, President

 Shelley was inspired to join the Forest Preserve Foundation because she believes access to nature is important for all children and families.
 In her spare time, she enjoys spending time outdoors and learning more about birds and plants with her two children.

 Contact Shelley at 312-603-8349 or email@example.com.

 Clarmarie I. Keenan, Development Manager

 Born and raised in the northwest suburbs, Clarmarie has always regarded the Forest Preserves as a real treasure - providing opportunities for relaxation, exploration, and inspiration every season of the year.
-She looks forward to working with the Foundation to support the Preserves, its facilities, and programs.
+She is committed to her work with the Foundation to support the Preserves, its facilities, and programs.
 Outside of work, Clarmarie enjoys reading, gardening, cooking, photography, spending time with family and friends, and enjoying all the culture and entertainment Chicago has to offer.